alja/VSDNano/README.md

 ```

 ## Write TTree with branches with vector of VSD objects
 Write a vector of the VSD structures in a plain root tree and relate it the ROOT's tree branch.
+See the snippet below:
 See a python script example in [UserVsd.py](/UserVsd.py)
 ```
 Vtree = ROOT.TTree("VSD", "Custom plain VSD tree")